-2 EGGS 2 tbsp. milk OR water salt and pepper, as desired 3 tsp. butter, room temperature, divided 4 slices whole wheat OR white bread 2 slices Colby-Jack cheese 4 slices fully-cooked bacon
+2 large EGGS 2 Tbsp. milk OR water Pinch salt Pinch pepper 3 tsp. butter, room temperature, divided 4 slices whole wheat OR white bread 2 slices Colby-Jack cheese 4 slices fully-cooked bacon

 - Nutritional Information

 Saturated fat: 10 g

 Polyunsaturated fat: 4 g